robertfoster5/github-slideshow/_posts/0000-01-03-robertfoster5.md

 ---
 layout: slide
-title: "[You're Name Here]"
+title: "Robert Foster"
 ---

-* Something cool about you/cool things you've done
+* Lead in project to reconstruct 1958 Hardware-Only Video Game "Tennis For Two"
-* Something cool about you/cool things you've done
+* Member of Sailbot Controls Team, a making software to allow sailboats to run autonomously
-* Something cool about you/cool things you've done
+* Has much experience with software/hardware development

-In the team, I will be heading [Whatever you're heading]!
+In the team, I will be heading software development!